dhritiwasan14/data_integ/README.md

 ```
 $ git clone https://github.com/dhritiwasan14/data_integ
 ```
-* Install nodejs and npm on your terminal - refer to installation for help
+* Install nodejs and npm on your terminal

-### Installation

 To check if you have node and npm installed, run the following
 ```